bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 One example is JSON.
 You can have a JSON string that turns into a JSON Object via `JSON.parse`, but then can turn back into the exact same string again via `JSON.stringify`.
 In working with legacy systems such as [XML SOAP](https://en.wikipedia.org/wiki/SOAP) we'll often convert those large XML structures to JSON, and then back again to XML SOAP.
 If you're familiar with the [Memento Design Pattern](https://en.wikipedia.org/wiki/Memento_pattern), it's kind of like that.

-If you're building a game and want to save it, you'll typically implement the Memento design pattern to create a small `Object` that represents the game as it is right now, and then write that to disk as a file, and possibly sync to a cloud server as well.
+If you're building a game and want to save it, you'll typically implement the Memento design pattern to create a small `Object` that represents the game state as it is right now, and then write that to disk as a file, and possibly sync to a cloud server as well.
 When loading the game, that `Object` has all the information you need to load the correct level, character stats, and place in the story the player should resume at.

 The only thing that isn't deterministic about save games is the date they were created.
 Most games will sort the save games by latest so when you click "Continue", it'll load your latest saved game.
 This includes games that have an Autosave feature.
 When you save a new game, it'll make that the latest save by updating the date to "right now".